Quick Start to All things Sports

-Welcome to the sports betting community!
-From spreads to props, we are a one stop shop for all things betting education.
+Welcome to the sports loving community!
+From stats to players, we are a one stop shop for all things sports education.
 Below is a quick guide to betting terminology if you are just getting started.
 For more complex questions, or just to chat, feel free to get in touch with us!

 A betting spread, also known as a "point spread" or simply "spread," is a type of wager used in sports betting to even the playing field between two evenly matched teams.
 In a spread bet, one team is designated as the favorite and the other as the underdog.
 The sportsbook sets a number of points (the spread) that the favorite must win by in order for a bet on them to be a winner.
 Bettors can then place a wager on either the favorite to win by more than the spread, or the underdog to either win outright or not lose by more than the spread.
 The spread aims to level the playing field, making it more challenging for bettors to simply pick the winning team.
 The payouts for spread bets are typically based on the odds for each team to win the game.